Eresia/Rubika-Alumni-Discord-Bot/README.md

 # Discord Bot for Rubika Alumni server

 ## Configuration files:
-To launch the bot, you need three configuration files :
+To launch the bot, you need three configuration files:

 ### config.json
 ```json